citizenfx/natives/TASK/TaskEnterVehicle.md

 ```
 speed 1.0 = walk, 2.0 = run
-p5 1 = normal, 3 = teleport to vehicle, 16 = teleport directly into vehicle
+p5 1 = normal, 3 = teleport to vehicle, 8 = normal/carjack ped from seat, 16 = teleport directly into vehicle
 p6 is always 0
 Usage of seat
 -1 = driver